 The second part of the claim includes personal damages to the child, such as pain and suffering, physical impairment, mental anguish, disfigurement, etc. However, because a child cannot bring a lawsuit individually, the parent or guardian can act as the personal representative of the child and bring those claims on the child’s behalf.
 If there is a settlement, the funds are divided—one portion is allocated for the medical and case expenses and the remainder is allocated for the child.
 However, Ohio courts protect that money for the child in ways such as a trust account maintained by the court until the child turns 18, which then allows the money to be released to the child.

-Rinehardt Law Firm represents children and their families throughout the Mansfield and Columbus areas.
-The attorneys at Rinehardt Law Firm are always mindful of an accident’s immediate impact—both physically and emotionally—on a child, as well as any future consequences that a child may have to face due to injury.
+Rinehardt Injury Attorneys represents children and their families throughout the Mansfield and Columbus areas.
+The attorneys at Rinehardt Injury Attorneys are always mindful of an accident’s immediate impact—both physically and emotionally—on a child, as well as any future consequences that a child may have to face due to injury.
 In our role as third-party advocates for injured children, we spend time to decipher exactly what happened in cases where children may not be able to articulate the details of their injury.
 After using these details to reconstruct the accident, we seek out any additional evidence to prove the responsible party’s liability, working to obtain rightful compensation for your child.